All Episodes

 Seizures is totally normal for babies.

-It's called febrile seizures, and it's just fine, no problem.
+That's called, we've given it a name, it's called febrile seizures, and it's just fine, no problem.

-It's the second leading cause, by the way, of emergency room visits is seizures after vaccines.
+It's the second leading cause, by the way, of emergency room visits, is seizures after vaccines.

-It's no problem, don't even call us about it.
+It's no problem, don't even call us about it, just let the baby go to sleep.

 But it's adults, right?

-The reason that adult seizures would be a problem is because they might happen when you're driving or you're standing up and you fall down.
+The reason that adult seizures would be a problem is because they might happen when you're driving, or you're standing up and you fall down.

 But infants, of course, they're already falling down, they're laying down.